17 Time Travel Romance Books You Should Read

 15. Gideon the Cutpurse (The Gideon Trilogy)

 The story is about two children, Peter and Kate.
-They observe the science experiment when it goes wrong and open a time portal.
+They observe the science experiment and open a time portal when it goes wrong.
 Somehow they were sucked inside, and they emerged in 1763.
 Also, they meet a cutpurse, a thief named Gideon.
 An evil villain called the Tar Man is trying to use time travel technology for his evil ends.

-So they spend the next three books, The Time Thief and the Time Quake, trying to stop the evil and trying to get back to their own time.
+So they spend the next three books, The Time Thief and The Time Quake, trying to stop the evil and return to their own time.
 There are all these side effects of time travel.
 So they’re dealing with the repercussions of the decisions that they made in the past.

 Author: Linda Buckley-Archer